 - Sharing personal details, including protected data, with another organisation in furtherance of delivering our services to you.

 Consent is sought each time we are asked to share your information.
 Consent may be sought by email, letter, phone, or in person.
 We will record your consent.

 Splitz is required to maintain a register of members and directors in accordance with the Companies Act 2006.

 Splitz is required to maintain details of our staff and volunteers for various elements of managing their employment, pay, pension or other related activity.

 Recipients of personal data for processing on our behalf

 In carrying out our business we use specialist sub-contractors who process, on our behalf, the personal data we hold.
 These are:

 - David Owen Ltd processes our staff salaries and pension payments, and reports to HMRC on our behalf.

-We will ensure that all the suppliers that we work with are required to respect your privacy and abide by all data protection laws.
+We will ensure that all the suppliers that we work with respect your privacy and abide by all data protection laws.